FreePressUnlimited/Security_HQ/data-at-rest.md

 ## **[MyActivity (Google)](https://myactivity.google.com/)**

-**WHAT**: A single dashboard to check the privacy and security of your Google account.
+**WHAT**: A service that allows you to check the privacy and security of your Google account.

-**USEFUL FOR**: Controlling what data you share with Google and checking the security of your Google account(s) across Google services.
+**USEFUL FOR**: Controlling what data you share with Google, checking the security of your Google account across Google products.

 **COST**: Free.